dward2/BME547/Assignments/01_tool_setup_git_intro.md

    + **Mac** users:
      * Python is likely already installed.
 Open a Terminal window and enter `python --version`.
 You should see something like `Python 3.7.0`.
-     * If the version number is 3.6 or higher, you are good to go.
      * If the version number is 2.7, enter `python3 --version` into the terminal window and see if version 3 is also installed.
-If not, you will need to install `python3`.
+     * If you do not have any version 3 or if your version 3 is earlier than 3.9, you will need to install a new version of `python3` of at least verion 3.9.
    Do not try to delete or "upgrade" the 2.7 version currently on your computer as it is a part of the macOS installation.
      * If python does not start at all, you will need to install `python3`.